arabcoders/watchstate/guides/three-way-sync.md

 # How to Set Up Three-Way Sync

-## Step 1: Set Up the Shared Account
+## Step 1: Set Up the Individual Accounts.

 Follow the [one-way sync guide](./one-way-sync.md) Once the setup is complete you need to remove the shared user's data folder to prevent conflicts: